-Since that article, PowerShares released a dividend ETF, that is quite attractive – trading symbol PDC.
+Since that article, PowerShares released a dividend ETF that is quite attractive – trading symbol PDC.
 It tracks the NASDAQ Select Canadian Dividend Index, and charges a MER of 0.50% which unfortunately is a bit on the high side.
-What I like about this ETF is that is has less exposure to financials than others and it includes real estate exposure via real estate investment trusts (REITs).
+What I like about this ETF is that it has less exposure to financials than others and it includes real estate exposure via real estate investment trusts (REITs).

 If you want to go the ETF route, I would highly suggest that you visit their respective websites to see the sector exposure that you are getting.
 Most of them will have very little real estate exposure, so you may want to add a REIT or two depending on your existing real estate exposure.
-More on this below.

 Real Estate Investment Trusts (REITs)

-I’ve written about REITs in the past and holding some of the larger Canadian names in my TFSA for quite some time.
+I’ve written about REITs in the past and have held some of the larger Canadian names in my TFSA for quite some time.
 Although REITs generally have a higher than average distribution yield, they are not known to have an increasing annual dividend.
 The exception being Canadian Real Estate Investment Trust (REF.UN) which has a respectable 15 year streak.